-Matt Butler has been with The Ithaca Voice since August 2020, covering public health and education.
+Matt has been with The Ithaca Voice since August 2020, serving as managing editor, and reporting on public health, education, and government.
 He previously spent four years with the Ithaca Times, two as the paper’s managing editor, working a variety of beats during that time.
 Butler graduated from the University of Delaware in 2016 with a degree in international relations and journalism.
 He enjoys eating, drinking and breathing.

 Tips and anything else can be sent to email@example.com, or reach him in the newsroom at (607) 391-0327.